 Across the United States from Oregon to South Carolina, cities inside the 70-mile-wide path of the total solar eclipse.
 This is the first time in 26 years that America has seen a total solar eclipse (last one in our area was in 1506, next one in 2153), and it is one of the few that will travel the nation from Atlantic to Pacific coasts.

-Best Places & Events to Watch the Eclipse near Asheville
+Best Places to Watch the Eclipse near Asheville

 Cashiers: The Village Green will host food trucks, live music 12-4 PM and experts with equipment for viewing.
 Everyone receives viewing glasses.
 Totality of darkness will be 2 minutes and 23 seconds.
 Go to the Jackson Website for more events and viewing locations.

 Pisgah Astronomical Research Institute: Join NASA scientists and hundreds of astronomers from around the world at one of the leading space research facilities in the country.
 PARI is located deep in Pisgah National Forest and will be in total darkness for 1 minute and 47 seconds. $100/person for a full day (9 AM-4 PM).
-Limited tickets.
-Go to their website for info & tickets.
+SOLD OUT.
+Go to their website for other star gazing events throughout the year.
+While Monday's event is sold-out, you can take a tour of the campus on Saturday, 10 AM-4 PM.

 Great Smoky Mountains National Park: Clingmans Dome and Newfound Gap Road will be closed for a special event by the park.
 Tickets went on sale to the public on March 1st and sold out quickly.
 On the NC side, the Newfound Gap Road (US 441) will close at Smokemont.
 Oconaluftee Visitor Center at the entrance to the Great Smoky Mountains has a large field for viewing, with rangers answering questions.
 Expect a big crowd there.